Background pattern

 Liver:

-Stop taking ibuprofen and seek medical attention immediately if you notice any of the following symptoms:
+Interrupt treatment with ibuprofen and seek immediate medical attention if you notice any of the following symptoms:

-• Flat, red spots, in the shape of a target or circles on the trunk, often with blisters in the center, skin peeling, mouth ulcers, throat, nose, genital, and eye ulcers.
-These severe skin reactions may be preceded by fever and symptoms similar to the flu [dermatitis exfoliativa, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis].
+• Red, non-elevated, target-like or circular spots on the trunk, often with blisters in the center, skin peeling, mouth, throat, nose, genital, and eye ulcers.
+These severe skin rashes can be preceded by fever and flu-like symptoms [exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis].

-• Generalized red and scaly rash, with bumps under the skin and blisters, accompanied by fever.
-The symptoms usually appear at the beginning of treatment (acute generalized pustular exanthema).
+• Generalized, red, and scaly rash, with bumps under the skin and blisters, accompanied by fever.
+Symptoms usually appear at the start of treatment (acute generalized exanthematous pustulosis).

 No special storage conditions are required.
-Store in the original packaging to protect from light and moisture.
+Keep in the original packaging to protect from light and moisture.

 Expiration Date: